 Together!
-2012 CIC offers a range of services for schools and youth organisations which we can deliver to you directly on your own premises.
-This includes schools participating in Arts Council England’s Artsmark scheme, for whom we have ensured that our services match the Artsmark Criteria and Quality Principles.
+2012 CIC offers a range of services for schools and youth organisations which we are currently delivering online.
+This includes services for schools participating in Arts Council England’s Artsmark scheme — we are an Artsmark Partner and we have ensured that our services match the Artsmark Criteria and Quality Principles.
 All of our services are suitable for inclusive and mixed ability groups, and can also be delivered in SEN settings.
-Staff and families can benefit further from attending our free exhibitions, events and screening programmes, and where relevant our free Clubs programme for Disabled adults.
+Staff and families can benefit further from attending our free exhibitions, events and screening programmes, and where relevant our free Clubs programme for Disabled adults and young people.

 - Arts Awards Together!
 2012 CIC is an Arts Award Centre and can provide you with a trained Assessor.
 We can also deliver the Arts Award programme directly to you.
-We currently deliver a film-specific Arts Award programme to Richard House children’s hospice, as well as delivering it more generally to the 18-25 year olds participating in our year-round Clubs programme.
+We currently deliver the Arts Award programme to children and young people participating in our Join in from Home programme.